 - It is compatible with vocal mics and instruments such as drum machines, as well as electric or acoustic guitar.

 - There are built-in effects which can be triggered using a foot pedal, making it performance-friendly.

 - It costs a bit more than many on this list.

 - There are only 4 models, so it’s not the best one for experimenting with or learning about different sounds.

 - There are no USB or Bluetooth outputs, so it’s less compatible with modern devices than some of the amps on this list.

 So, Which of These Bad Boys Should I Go For?

-If you’re looking for a modeling amp that has the maximum amount of amp models, the Line 6 or the Peavey are the obvious choices.
-Both of these amps combine large amounts of amp models with multi-effects and even built in tuners.
-The Peavey even contains a looper, controllable by a foot switch, which is perfect for those who like to get creative in their practice sessions.
+If you’re looking for one that has the maximum amount of amp models, the Line 6 or the Peavey are the obvious choices.
+The Peavey also contains a looper, controllable by a foot switch, which is perfect for those who like to get creative in their practice sessions.

-The Fender Mustang III will catch all Fender fans’ eyes as it allows you to access the sounds of some classic Fender valve amps, without forking out nearly as much money.
+The Fender Mustang III will catch the attention of Fender aficionados as it allows you to access the sounds of many classic Fender tones, at a fraction of the cost.

-Finally, the Roland CUBE is an obvious choice for those who combine their guitar skills with singing, or programming drum machines.
+Finally, the Roland CUBE is an excellent choice for those who combine their guitar skills with singing or programming drum machines.